Sunhaloo/Obsidian-Publishing/Learning/Python/Python Basics/Selection and Iteration - Python.md

 # IF Statements

 I am going to be honest with you ( *yes, the one reading this* ).
 This is not something that you grasp by reading; first of all you need to have your fundamentals.
-Thus, I will go directly to **simple** examples
+Thus, I will go directly to **simple** examples.

 ## Example 1: Displaying a message after entering age